m1geo/octolux/README.md

 The first thing it does is check if you have up-to-date tariff data; if not it fetches some and stores it in `tariff_data.json`.

 There is currently one simple hardcoded rule in `octolux.rb` - if the current Octopus price (inc VAT) is 5p or lower, enable AC charging.
 If it is higher, then disable it.
+If the inverter was already in the correct state then no action is taken.
+Therefore this is safe to run as often as you like.

 This is still rather a proof of concept, so use with care.
 It will output some logging information to tell you what it is doing.